 Model Networking Sites

-The industry is known for its competitive nature with each high fashion and commercial model out for themselves.
+The industry is known for its competitive nature, with each high fashion and commercial models having to look out for themselves.
 However, there will be some models who are willing to help each other.
-If you do a good deed for a model then hopefully they will return the favour.
+If you do a good deed for a model, they may return the favour.

 By posing and communicating well throughout the shoot, a photographer will enjoy working with you.
 They may ask to work with you again in the future or recommend you to other photographers, fashion designers or clients.

 Similarly, if you produce excellent photographs for the designer you will certainly be on their radar.
-An offer may appear for their next shoot creating a strong link in the fashion industry.
+An offer may appear for their next shoot, creating a strong and hopefully lasting link in the fashion industry.

 The Do’s and Don’ts of Networking

 Ensure that you show a genuine interest in their story and life.
 Ask questions to find out a little more about them.
 If stuck for conversation starters, ask about current projects they may be working on, if they are planning a trip this summer or if they are enjoying the event.
 Keep the conversation balanced and fun to avoid entering interview territory.